 2. Santa Maria delle Grazie – Milan

-This Dominican convent and church were commissioned by the Duke of Milan, and even though the main architect of the project was Guiniforte Solari who completed the Gothic between 1463 and 1490, it was completely remodeled in the 1490s to serve as the main burial site for the Sforza family.
+This Dominican convent and church were commissioned by the Duke of Milan, and even though the main architect of the project was Guiniforte Solari who completed the Gothic church between 1463 and 1490, it was completely remodeled in the 1490s to serve as the main burial site for the Sforza family.

 Donato Bramante has been credited with this remodeling which included a domed crossing and the choir of the church.